VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

   * Clustermap displayed a clear clusters of highly positively correlated metabolites
       * individual metabolites could not be identified due to large size of dataset
   * Interactive network graph was able to visualise direct relationships between correlated metabolites
-     * e.g the direct relationship between C5H6N4O4S and AsnProLys
+     * e.g. the direct relationship between C5H6N4O4S and AsnProLys
 * #### VIF Test
   * Displayed infinity values for every metabolite, regardless of the specific programming method used
-      * normal techniques to reduce/remove this error (including log transforming the data, and removing the highest correlated values) did not change these results
+      * Normal techniques to reduce/remove this error (including log transforming the data, and removing the highest correlated values) did not change these results
   * Did not appear to match up with the correlation values produced by the correlation matrix used by the visualisation methods above

 Whilst the VIF test appears to be inconclusive, between the VIF results and the visualisation techniques, it was clear that there were some levels of multicollinearity in this dataset.
 In order to undertake analysis methods such as logistic regression, this needed to be removed.
-To do this, the highest correlated mmetabollite pairs (threshold of 0.95) were extracted from the correlation matrix that was used to build the visualisation techniques.
-These variables were then removed from the dataset before the rest of the analyses took place.
-A list of these highly correlated metabolite pairs and there are correlation values can be found in the additional tables document (document three).

 ### PCA
    * #### Visualisation
-      * Production of a scatter graph colour coded by cognative status revealed that data contained no specific clusters
+      * Production of a scatter graph colour coded by cognitive status revealed that data contained no specific clusters
       * Elbow plot did not show a clear change to indicate a specifically optimal number of principle components
    * Explained Variance Ratio indicated that the first 40 (out of a potential 45) components would explain 95% of the variance in the data
       * The first 29 components would explain 80% of the variance

 ### PLS-DA
-   * #### Alzheimer's Disease against Cognative Normal
+   * #### Alzheimer's Disease against Cognitive Normal
-      * Initial visual comparison of components by cognative type suggested a lack of obvious outliers although there were a couple of clear differences in spike height (but these did not go outwith the range of the rest of the data)
+      * Initial visual comparison of components by cognitive type suggested a lack of obvious outliers although there were a couple of clear differences in spike height (but these did not go out with the range of the rest of the data)
-      * On plotting the PLS Regression scores there is visible seperation between AD and CN values on Latent Variable 1
+      * On plotting the PLS Regression scores there is visible separation between AD and CN values on Latent Variable 1
-   * #### Mild Cognative Imparement against Cognative Normal
+   * #### Mild Cognitive Impairment against Cognitive Normal
-      * Initial visual comparison of components by cognative type indicated some potential outliers in the CN data
+      * Initial visual comparison of components by cognitive type indicated some potential outliers in the CN data
-      * On plotting the PLS Regression scores there is visible seperation between MCI and CN values on Latent Variable 1
+      * On plotting the PLS Regression scores there is visible separation between MCI and CN values on Latent Variable 1
-   * #### Alzheimer's Disease against Mild Cognative Imparement
+   * #### Alzheimer's Disease against Mild Cognitive Impairment
-      * Initial visual comparison of components by cognative type indicated some potential outliers in the AD data
+      * Initial visual comparison of components by cognitive type indicated some potential outliers in the AD data
-      * On plotting the PLS Regression scores there is clear and significant visible seperation between AD and MCI values on Latent Variable 1
+      * On plotting the PLS Regression scores there is clear and significant visible separation between AD and MCI values on Latent Variable 1
 ### Logistic Regression
 ***
 ## List of Documents
 * Document 1 - README.md (this file)
 * Document 2 - Full project code
-* Document 3 - Aditional tables
+* Document 3 - Additional tables
 * Document 4 - Data
 * Document 5 - Write Up
 ***